Allied Hospital: Capacity

+Allied Hospital has separate operation theatres for ENT, Orthopedics, General Surgery, Ophthalmology, Urology, Plastic Surgery and Neurosurgery.
+All these subspecialties give 24 hour emergency cover.
+Surgery Department is run by Professor Grade Doctors who are highly qualified in their fields.

 Allied Hospital Faisalabad contains a number of qualified doctors and teaching staff.
-It provides all facilities to its patients, has treatment available for many diseases, and a burn center.
-There is also an emergency ward open 24 hours.
+It provides all facilities to its patients, has treatment available for many diseases, conditions and a dedicated burn center.
+The emergency ward is open 24 hours.